sucre-rt/freemarket_sample_62f/README.md

 |image|string||
 |point|integer||
 ### Association
-- hase_many :payments
+- has_many :payments
-- hase_many :products
+- has_many :products
-- hase_many :likes
+- has_many :likes
-- hase_many :messages
+- has_many :messages
-- hase_many :evaluations
+- has_many :evaluations
-- hase_many :sns_credentials
+- has_many :sns_credentials, dependent: :destory
 - has_one :adress, dependent: :destroy
 - has_one :credit, dependent: :destory